Speed Limits, Tolls and Road Conditions

 Understand the speed limits on different types of roads in France and find out about French road tolls (péage), speed cameras, road signs, traffic alerts and petrol stations...

-Special rules apply when driving in Paris, Lyon, Lille, Strasbourg, Grenoble and Toulouse
+Special rules apply when driving in Paris, Lyon-Villeurbanne, Lille, Strasbourg, Grenoble and Toulouse

 Certain areas of these towns are road pollution-restricted zones (zone à circulation restreinte) or ZCR.
-Any car wishing to drive within the zones fixed by local municipalities must display a special pollution rating sticker on the windscreen.
+Anyone wishing to drive their car within the zones fixed by local municipalities must display a special pollution rating sticker on the windscreen.
 This is known as the Crit'Air vignette.
-Vehicles that produce the most pollution (deemed "unclassified") will be banned in these zones between the hours of 08:00 - 20:00 from Monday to Friday.
+Vehicles that produce the most pollution (deemed "unclassified"), will be banned in these zones between the hours of 08:00 - 20:00 from Monday to Friday.

 - All vehicles, including those not registered in France and those displaying a disabled sticker are required to display the Crit'Air vignette